 Fossil fuel developments can reduce water pressure and water quality in these sensitive systems

-More fossil fuels will exacerbate climate change, placing Channel Country's delicate and unique ecosystems in increasing danger
+More fossil fuels will exacerbate climate change, placing the Channel Country's delicate and unique ecosystems in increasing danger

 The Kati-Thanda-Lake Eyre Basin is globally significant—it is one of the last water catchments on Earth that can flow uninterrupted, albeit on an intermittent basis.
-The catchment area is vast, encompassing central Queensland, Northern Territory, New South Wales and South Australia.
+The catchment area is vast, encompassing western Queensland, Northern Territory, New South Wales and South Australia.

-The rivers of Channel Country support several endangered fish species, which depend on either permanent waterholes or artesian springs, including the Cooper Creek catfish, the Red-finned blue eye and the Edgbaston goby.
+The rivers of the Channel Country support several endangered fish species, which depend on either permanent waterholes or artesian springs, including the Cooper Creek catfish, the Red-finned blue eye and the Edgbaston goby.
 They also support waterbird breeding events on a scale of international significance.
-During major floods, several million waterbirds can gather in these waterways; the ebb and flow of water over the years in Channel Country is vital for birds like pelicans, cormorants, darters, spoonbills, egrets and herons.
+During major floods, several million waterbirds can gather in these waterways; the ebb and flow of water over the years in the Channel Country is vital for birds like pelicans, cormorants, darters, spoonbills, egrets and herons.

 The artesian springs in the Channel Country contain endemic wildlife not found anywhere else in the world that have evolved to fill a niche found in particular springs—some are only found in a single spring complex.
 These pockets of rare biodiversity are extremely vulnerable because they are entirely dependent on permanent groundwater supplies from the Great Artesian Basin aquifers.